LCTyrell/Object-looked-at_Estimation/README.md

 ## DepthAI version

+**Warnings:**
 Work In Progress...
 Still a lot of work before we have something fully functional.
 Any contribution is welcome!
 The gaze estimation model needs to be improved, but the first goal here is to make a functional pipeline.
+The object detection model will also be replaced at some point by a more accurate.

 The model currently only works with one person on video and at close range.